 6 — What are the potential outcomes for my complaint?

 We may uphold or reject a complaint.
 Upholding a complaint means that we believe that our programming did not comply with our obligations covered by this Code of Practice.
 Rejecting a complaint means we believe that our programming was in compliance with our obligations.
 If we uphold your complaint, we will seek to resolve it to your satisfaction in an agreed manner.
 The manner of resolution will be decided on a case by case basis but may include an apology, correction, clarification and/or the offer of a rebuttal.

 We are required under the Broadcasting Act, 2009 to keep a record of all complaints submitted in accordance with this Code of Practice for two years.
-We are also obliged to provide these records to the Compliance Committee of the BAI if the Committee so directs.
+We are also obliged to provide these records to the Compliance Committee of CnaM if the Committee so directs.
 Our records will include copies of your complaint, our response/s and the audio copies of the broadcast material.